 Lawrence Negotiation Competition

-Two teams made up of two people each negotiate in front of a panel of judges.
+Two teams of two advocates negotiate a legal issue in front of a panel of judges.
 Both teams have “community information” relating to the problem and each team has “secret information” only their side knows.
 There are two mandatory rounds.
-Points are given on how well the team negotiates and accomplishes set goals; not on the relative monetary settlement.
-The winners move on to a Regional Competition against other schools.
-For more information contact Negotiations Justice Christopher Ballard at firstname.lastname@example.org.
+Points are given on how well the team negotiates and accomplishes set goals, not on the relative monetary settlement.
+The winners move on to the ABA Regional Negotiation Competition.
+For more information, contact Bailey Sanders, Executive Justice of Lawyering Skills, at email@example.com.

 Moritz Representation in Mediation Competition

-Much like the Negotiations Competition, two teams made up of two people each (a client and an attorney) negotiate with the aid of a mediator (who is not scored) in front of a panel of judges.
+Much like the Lawrence Negotiation Competition, two teams made up of two people each (a client and an attorney) negotiate with the aid of a mediator (who is not scored) in front of a panel of judges.
 Both teams have “community information” relating to the problem and each team has “secret information” only their side knows.
-The winners move on to a Regional Competition against other schools.
-For more information, contact Mediation Justice Katie Doellman at email@example.com.
+The winners move on to the ABA Regional Representation in Mediation Competition.
+For more information, contact Bailey Sanders, Justice of Lawyering Skills, at firstname.lastname@example.org.

-The 1L Competition affords first year students the opportunity to write a short brief and perform oral arguments in front of local practitioners and judges.
-First-year students pair up, and are given a fact pattern and several cases and statues on point with the fact patterns.
-Each team writes a short brief supporting one side of the argument, and then perform an oral argument in support of their side in front of a panel of judges.
+The 1L Competition affords first-year students the opportunity to write a short brief and perform oral arguments in front of local practitioners and judges.
+Working in teams of two, students using a closed universe of research write a short brief supporting one side of the argument, and then perform an oral argument in support of their side in front of a panel of judges.
+The winners of this competition may be asked to join the Travel Team Program in their second year.
+For more information, contact Justices Charlie Cohen (email@example.com), Olivia Worthington (firstname.lastname@example.org), or Shea Daley (email@example.com).

 Michael F. Colley Trial Competition